department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/ux-team/readme.md

 - Under the _Work + Tickets_ header, include a short name and the ticket number when naming the page.

 ### Mural

-Used for research synthesis, shared userflow and other collaboration needs.
+Used for research synthesis, source of truth and work-in-progess user flows and other collaboration needs.

 - [1010 Room](https://app.mural.co/invitation/room/1670613238628?code=a67c337f0cd645d18b1b99d77f3743e1&sender=uadf1ed7fe7c76f0914967329)

 ### Content